hwangjc/HayBoxFGC/README.md

-# HayBox
+# HayBox FGC Edition

-HayBox is a modular, cross-platform firmware for digital or mixed analog/digital controllers, primarily targeted at [B0XX](https://b0xx.com)-style controllers.
+This is a modified version of HayBox, designed for [B0XX](https://b0xx.com)-style controllers.
+It includes a Brook Wingman compatible mode and CPT compliant SOCD in the FGC modes.
+This readme will cover the main differences and FAQs for our users.
+For more information about HayBox, please visit [the HayBox repo.](https://github.com/JonnyHaystack/HayBox)

 [![GitHub issues](https://img.shields.io/github/issues/JonnyHaystack/HayBox)](https://github.com/JonnyHaystack/HayBox/issues)
 [![GitHub pull requests](https://img.shields.io/github/issues-pr/JonnyHaystack/HayBox)](https://github.com/JonnyHaystack/HayBox/pulls)